backups-obsidian/backup-obsidian-2/100 study-notes/111 KodeCloud/KodeCloud - CKA - Kube Scheduler.md

 > - It then runs the scheduling algorithm to find the right node for the pod by setting the nodeName property to the name of the node.
 > - It does this by creating a binding object.

+- So if don't have a scheduler then one way of scheduling the pods would be specifying the `nodeName`
 - *A pod remains in a PENDING state unless it is scheduled by the scheduler*.

+- If for some reason the default scheduler doesn't meet our needs we can write our own scheduler.
+	- When creating a pod or a deployment we can instruct k8s to have pod scheduled by our custom scheduler.